SauravP97/toy-transformer/README.md

 >   Hey How are You
 ```

-## Dataset processing into Training and Validation sets
+## :small_orange_diamond: Dataset processing into Training and Validation sets

 Trainer module can be used to get the train-test split for a provided split value.
 A split value of `0.9` means `90%` of the data is for training and the rest `10%` for validation.